Hookup culture: College

 Historical research documents that white male college students have a long history of engaging in hookup sex.
 Journals and letters from the 1800s demonstrate that wealthy young white male college students hooked up with prostitutes, with poor women, and with enslaved African American women.

 Today, according to one study, more than 90% of American college students say their campus is characterized by a hookup culture, and students believe that about 85% of their classmates have hooked up.
 There have been several studies conducted that found men emerging into adulthood have a higher number of casual sex partners and will engage in more casual sex as opposed to women.
-It also seems that hooking up has replaced much of the dating scene on many U.S. college campuses, though men and women's definition of hook ups varied.
+It also seems that hooking up has replaced much of the dating scene on many U.S. college campuses, though men and women's definition of hookups varied.
 Studies show that most students (most recent data suggest between 60% and 80%) do have some sort of casual sex experience.
 Of those students who have hooked up, between 30% and 50% report that their hookups included sexual intercourse.
 In the U.S., women outnumber men in college enrollment by 4 to 3, leading some researchers to argue that the gender imbalance fosters a culture of hooking up because men, as the minority and limiting factor, hold more power in the sexual marketplace and use it to pursue their preference of casual sex over long-term relationships.

 However, most students overestimate the number of hookups in which their peers engage.
-Only 20% of students regularly hookup.
-Roughly one half will occasionally hookup, and one-third of students do not hookup at all.
-The median number of hookups for a graduating senior on a college campus is seven, and the typical college student acquires two new sexual partners during their college career.
+Only 20% of students regularly hook up.
+Roughly one half will occasionally hook up, and one-third of students do not hook up at all.
+The median number of college hookups reported by graduating seniors is seven, and the average college student acquires two new sexual partners during their college career.
 Half of all hookups are repeats, and 25% of students will graduate from college a virgin.
 African American female students are less likely to engage in hookup sex than white female students.